3ll3d00d/beqdesigner/docs/ui/main_window.md

 * S is only defined for a shelf filter
 * gain is not applicable to a low or high pass filter

+Filters are automatically sorted as they are added into ascending frequency order.

+Double clicking a row will open the [Edit Filter](./add_filter.md) dialog for that filter.

 #### Filter Controls

 When no filters have been added, there are 4 separate buttons enabled.
 These are: